ZhongRuoyu/ntu-cz4013-project/README.md

   unmarshalling as well as some utility functions.
 - `CMakeLists.txt`: This file contains build descriptions of DFIS.

+## Documentation

+Detailed documentation on the design can be found in the project report attached (not available in this directory).
+In particular, a detailed explaination of SRPC's UDP interfaces is available in the "SRPC (Session and Presentation Layers)" section.

 ## How to build

 CMake is the build tool for DFIS.
 In addition to CMake, a recent C++ compiler is